 - If color fading is not desired for the particular fabric then it could be a problem.
 Further chemical treatment is the only way to keep the color intact.

-- Depending upon the pigment, binder or softener used, the abrasion resistance and hand feel could be unsatisfactory.
+- Depending upon the pigment, binder or softener used, the abrasion resistance and hand feel could not be up to the mark.